Every-Flavor-Robotics/cmu-16311-tools/README.md

 plink.connect()
 ```

-## Reading Encoder Data
+## Accessing Motor Channels

-The encoder data can be accessed from the `MotorChannel` objects in the `Plink` object.
+The `MotorChannel` objects are the primary interface for controlling the motors and reading their corresponding encoder data.
 The `MotorChannel` objects are accessible as:

 ```python filename="python"
 plink.channel1